vedithal-amd/rocprofiler-compute/README.md

 To create a standalone binary, run the following commands:
 * `cd docker`
-* `docker compose -f docker-compose.standalone.yml run app`
+* `docker compose -f docker-compose.standalone.yml run standalone`

 You should find the rocprof-compute.bin standalone binary inside the `build` folder in the root directory of the project.